MatthewBrannon/DOP-C02_Notes/Domain VI - Security and Compliance/Secrets Manager.md

 ![AWS Secrets Manager](https://td-mainsite-cdn.tutorialsdojo.com/wp-content/uploads/2020/02/AWS-Secrets-Manager.jpg)

-- - The rotation function contacts the secured service authentication system and creates a new set of credentials to access the database.
+- The rotation function contacts the secured service authentication system and creates a new set of credentials to access the database.
 Secrets Manager stores these new credentials as the secret text in a new version of the secret with the AWSPENDING staging label attached.
     - The rotation function then tests the AWSPENDING version of the secret to ensure that the credentials work, and grants the required level of access to the secured service.
     - If the tests succeed, the rotation function then moves the label AWSCURRENT to the new version to mark it as the default version.
 Then, all of the clients start using this version of the secret instead of the old version.
 The function also assigns the label AWSPREVIOUS to the old version.
 The version that had AWSPREVIOUS staging label now has no label, and therefore deprecated.
 - Network Setup for Secret Rotation
-    - When rotating secrets on natively supported services, Secrets Manager uses CloudFormation to build the rotation function and configure the network connection between the two.
+    - When rotating secrets on natively supported services, Secrets Manager uses [[CloudFormation]] to build the rotation function and configure the network connection between the two.
-        - If your protected database service **runs in a VPC and is not publicly accessible**, then the CloudFormation template configures the **Lambda rotation function to run in the same VPC**.
+        - If your protected database service **runs in a VPC and is not publicly accessible**, then the [[CloudFormation]] template configures the **[[Lambda]] rotation function to run in the same VPC**.
 The rotation function can communicate with the protected service **directly within the VPC**.
-        - If you run your protected service as a **publicly accessible resource**, in a VPC or not, then the CloudFormation template configures the **Lambda rotation function not to run in a VPC**.
-The Lambda rotation function communicates with the protected service **through the publicly accessible connection point**.
+        - If you run your protected service as a **publicly accessible resource**, in a VPC or not, then the [[CloudFormation]] template configures the **[[Lambda]] rotation function not to run in a VPC**.
+The [[Lambda]] rotation function communicates with the protected service **through the publicly accessible connection point**.
     - By default, the Secrets Manager endpoints run on the public Internet.
-If you run your Lambda rotation function and protected database or service in a VPC, then you must perform one of the following steps:
+If you run your [[Lambda]] rotation function and protected database or service in a VPC, then you must perform one of the following steps:
         - **Add a NAT gateway to your VPC**.
 This enables traffic that originates in your VPC to reach the public Secrets Manager endpoint.
         - **Configure Secrets Manager service endpoints directly within your VPC**.
 This configures your VPC to intercept any request addressed to the public regional endpoint, and redirect the request to the private service endpoint running within your VPC.
 - You can create two secrets that have different permissions